marcinhlybin/prometheus-barman-exporter/README.md

 - `barman_backups_failed`exposes the number of failed backups
 - `barman_last_backup_copy_time` shows how long it takes to make a backup
 - `barman_up` shows all checks from `barman check SERVER_NAME` command.
 Output `OK` is `1.0`, `FAILED` is `0.0`.
+- `barman_metrics_update` shows a timestamp when barman metrics has been last updated

 With `barman_last_backup` and `barman_first_backup` you can easily calculate when the latest backup completed: